iCliniq Logo

 I can understand your concern.
 According to your statement, you have been suffering from swelling of the finger with watery discharge.
 According to the picture (attachment removed to protect patient identity) that is provided here, I think your son may suffer from an abscess on the finger.
 An abscess is a painful collection of pus, usually caused by a bacterial infection.

-A small abscess may drain naturally or simply shrink, dry up and disappear.
-In some cases, incision and drainage may be needed with antibiotics coverage.
+A small abscess may drain naturally or shrink, dry up, and disappear.
+In some cases, incision and drainage may be needed with antibiotic coverage.

-Continue the above-mentioned medication with a hot compress on the affected area.
+Continue the medication mentioned above with a hot compress on the affected area.

 Patient's Query